murchandamus/bips/bip-update-process.md

 status to _PROPOSED_ to indicate that they recommend adoption or implementation of the BIP.
 Where applicable, the champion must ensure that any proposed specification is solid, not unduly complicated, and definitive.
-Subsequently, a BIP’s content should only be adjusted in minor details to clarify ambiguities, fill-in omissions, or address other issues discovered as the BIP is adopted.
+Subsequently, a BIP’s content should only be adjusted in minor details to clarify ambiguities, fill-in omissions, add coverage for edge-cases that were overlooked, or address other issues discovered as the BIP is adopted.

 As time passes, substantial changes or changes that interfere with existing implementations are increasingly heavily discouraged.

+A _PROPOSED_ BIP can only transition to _ACTIVE_ or to _ABANDONED_.
+If a _PROPOSED_ BIP is found to need substantial functional changes to achieve its goal, it should be moved to _ABANDONED_ and a new BIP should be drafted instead.

-#### tk: Active/Final
+#### Active

-Is there substantial value in keeping an ACTIVE/FINAL status around to indicate that a proposal was adopted and/or is no longer subject to changes?
-If so, the transition from _PROPOSED_ to _ACTIVE_ may be proposed by any member of the Bitcoin community either with consent of the BIP champion or convincing evidence.
+At the earliest three months after a BIP has been moved to _PROPOSED_, a BIP may be advanced to _ACTIVE_ upon request of any community member by providing evidence that the idea described in the BIP is in active use.
+Such evidence includes for example: two or more projects having deployed support for the BIP in mainnet software releases, a soft fork proposal’s activation criteria having been met on the network, or rough consensus for the BIP having been demonstrated.

+At that point, the BIP should be considered final and any breaking changes to the BIP should be proposed as a new separate BIP.

+##### Process BIPs

+A process BIP may change status from _PROPOSED_ to _ACTIVE_ when it achieves rough consensus on the mailing list.
+Such a proposal is said to have rough consensus if it has been open to discussion on the development mailing list for at least one month, and no person maintains any unaddressed substantiated objections to it.
+Addressed or obstructive objections may be ignored/overruled by general agreement that they have been sufficiently addressed, but clear reasoning must be given in such circumstances.
+An _ACTIVE_ Process BIP may be modified indefinitely as long as a proposed modification has rough consensus per the same criteria.

+##### Revisions

+Any changes to a BIP after it has transitioned to _PROPOSED_ or _ACTIVE_ are tracked with date and description in a Change Log section.

-#### Withdrawn
+#### Abandoned

-BIP champions may decide on their own to change their BIP’s status from _DRAFT_ to _WITHDRAWN_ or vice versa.
-When a BIP is labeled _WITHDRAWN_, the BIP champion indicates that they have abandoned work on it, no longer pursue adoption of their proposal, or no longer recommend the proposed approach.
+A BIP may be labeled _ABANDONED_ when its champion has stopped working on it, no longer pursues adoption of their complete proposal, or no longer recommends the proposed approach, AND the BIP is not in active use.

+BIP champions may decide on their own to change their BIP’s status from _DRAFT_ to _ABANDONED_.

+BIPs with the status _PROPOSED_ can be moved to _ABANDONED_ after a champion announces this transition to the Bitcoin Developer Mailing List and is not opposed within 14 days.
+One of the opposers must become the new BIP champion for the BIP to remain _PROPOSED_.
+A BIP can also be transitioned to _ABANDONED_ by BIP Editors, if it is not in active use, its champion has become unresponsive and no new champion volunteers within four weeks.

+An BIP may be transitioned from _ACTIVE_ to _ABANDONED_ when it is no longer in active use.
+Any community member may initiate this transition by announcing it to the mailing list and no objections being raised for four weeks.

 ### Adoption of proposals

-The BIPs repository does not track the sentiment on or adoption of proposals, and individual BIPs do not take statuses based on their adoption or deployment.
+The BIPs repository does not track the sentiment on proposals and does not track the adoption of BIPs beyond whether they are in active use or not.
 It is not intended for BIPs to list additional implementations beyond the reference implementation.[OtherImplementations][] After a BIP is advanced to _PROPOSED_, it is up to the Bitcoin community to adopt, ignore, or repudiate a BIP.
 Individual Bitcoin projects are encouraged to publish a list of BIPs they implement.

 ### Transferring BIP Ownership